 A: Any significant impairment behind the wheel of a vehicle after having consumed a substance that has affected your faculties is considered a DWI.
 It is illegal to drive with a blood alcohol content (BAC) above 0.08%.
 Anything more than that, and you will be charged with a DWI.
 You can be convicted if you fail a breathalyzer test, appear obviously intoxicated and unfit to drive, or fail any other sort of field sobriety test.

 Fighting a DWI charge is not easy work, and you will not be able to accomplish it without at least discussing your case with an experienced attorney.
-At Cody Law Firm, we can advise you on the strongest way to pursue your specific case and develop a defense that gets you the most achievable results.
+At Cody Law Firm, our experienced attorneys can advise you on the strongest way to pursue your specific case and develop a defense that gets you the most achievable results.

 The laws surrounding DWIs are much harsher in North Carolina than in other states.
 It is not a battle you want to fight alone.
 Contact us to schedule a consultation as soon as you can.
 It may seem inevitable, but you can fight this.